 Identities are stored as hashed values.
 The runtime also stores the hash state for each collection identity which is used to continue hashing relative string to an absolute id.

-In runtime, the collection grouping do not exist.
+In runtime, the collection grouping does not exist.
 There is no way to find out what collection a specific game object belonged to before compilation.
 Nor is it possible to manipulate all the objects in a collection at once.
 If you need to do such operations, you can easily do the tracking yourself in code.
 Each object’s identifier is static, it is guaranteed to stay fixed throughout the object’s lifetime.
 This means that you can safely store the identity of an object and use it later.

 It is possible to use the full identifiers described above when addressing.
 In most cases relative addressing is preferred since it allows for content reuse, but there are cases where absolutely addressing becomes necessary.